How to Self-Publish a Children’s Paperback Book

 4. Paperback cover finish:

-I personally like Matte Finish because it doesn’t show fingerprints.
-I’ve used both and I discovered that glossy finish gets smudgy.
+I like Matte Finish because it doesn’t show fingerprints.
+I’ve used Glossy Finish too, but I discovered that it gets smudged easily.

 This is the section where you can upload your file of the pages of your book.
 Most file formats are accepted, but I recommend that you save your manuscript as a PDF file and upload that.
-This assures that all formatting, layout, and fonts are reproduced as you intended.
+That assures all formatting, layout, and fonts will be reproduced as you intended.

-You can always come back to this section when you make changes, so you can upload a revised copy.
+You can always come back to this section when you make changes, so that you can upload a revised copy.
 I had to change mine a few times when I caught mistakes that I made.
-It's important to get everything right before publishing.
+It's essential to get everything right before publishing.